MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-define-procurement-catalogs-overview.md

 ---
-title: Overview of the define procurement catalogs business process area
+title: Overview of the define procurement catalogs business process
-description: Read about how Dynamics 365 supports procurement catalogs as part of the procure to pay business process. ms.date: 08/12/2024 ms.topic: conceptual
+description: Read about how Dynamics 365 supports procurement catalogs as part of the Define procurement and sourcing strategy business process area. ms.date: 12/10/2024 ms.topic: conceptual
 author: edupont04
 ms.author: raprofit
 ---

-# Overview of the define procurement catalogs business process area
+# Overview of the define procurement catalogs business process

 ***Applies to: Dynamics 365 Commerce, Dynamics 365 Field Service, Dynamics 365 Finance, Dynamics 365 Project Operations, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***

-This article describes the *define procurement catalogs* business process area.
-It explains the benefits of using Dynamics 365 to support the business process area.
+This article describes the *define procurement catalogs* business process that is the first business process under the *Define procurement and sourcing strategy* business process area.
+It explains the benefits of using Dynamics 365 to support the business process.

-The business process area *defining procurement catalogs* gives organizations the ability to configure internal catalogs and external catalogs for use in the *source to pay* process.
+The business process*defining procurement catalogs* gives organizations the ability to configure internal catalogs and external catalogs for use in the *source to pay* process.
 Items and services can be organized and added to catalogs to be used during purchase requisition and purchase order creation.
 Alternatively, categories outlined within the catalogs can be used at the purchase requisition and purchase order levels where an item or service number doesn't exist.
 Business users can then indicate details about the purchase without needing the item in master data when appropriate.

 The initial procurement catalog structure is usually defined at the start of an implementation project.
 However, the catalog hierarchy gives you the flexibility to add new categories or modify categories when appropriate to meet your business needs.
 For example, when you have new product launches, new product lines, or when changes occur and products are phased in or out.